mica-web/mica-web.github.io/collections/_learn/03_workflows/branching.md

 ![Screenshot of a new pull request on GitHub.com]({{ ip | append: 'pull-request02.png' }})

-You can update your pull request info at any point **and** it will continue to update with any new commits you make to your working branch, so it's absolutely fine to create the pull request when you start a new project.
+You can update your pull request info at any point _and_ it will continue to update with any new commits you make to your working branch, so it's absolutely fine to create the pull request when you start a new project.

 ## Step 3
-When the changes on your working branch are all complete and have been tested and reviewed, git also has a simple process for taking all the commits you made on your working branch and reintroducing them back to master; this is called **merging**.
+When the changes on your working branch are all complete and have been tested and reviewed, git also has a simple process for taking all the commits you made on your working branch and reintroducing them back to master; this is called <b>merging</b>.

 {: .text-center }
 ![]({{ ip | append: 'branching03.png' }})